-Example

-Requested Funds: \$250,000

-Minimum Match: $($250,000) \times (40\%) = $100,000$
+Example Requested Funds: \$250,000 Minimum Match: (\$250,000) x (40%) = \$100,000

 Match resources can be leveraged from a variety of sources, including, but not limited to, businesses, industry associations, labor organizations, community-based organizations, education and training providers, and/or federal, state, and local government programs.
 The match may include the WIOA Title IB formula funds provided the scope of this project falls under the allowable activities of those funds.
-Matching funds will be subject to the reporting requirements contained in Quarterly and Monthly Financial Reporting Requirements (WSD19-05 [PDF]) and Code of Federal Regulations (CFR) 200.306.
+Matching funds will be subject to the reporting requirements contained in Workforce Services Directive WSD19-05, Quarterly and Monthly Financial Reporting Requirements (December 4, 2019) and Title 2 of the Code of Federal Regulations (CFR) Section 200.306.